-Within 20 days of receipt, OWEB: 1) checks to see that a fully executed grant is on file before releasing funds; 2) reviews the request and either approves it or questions the payee and/or grantee for further clarification; and, 3) if approved, arranges for payment to be made to the fiscal agent.
+Within 20 days of receipt, OWEB: 1) checks to see that a fully executed grant is on file before releasing funds; 2) reviews the request and either approves it or questions the payee and/or grantee for further clarification; and, 3) if approved, arranges for payment to be made to the payee.

 The payee sends the first payment to the grantee, if appropriate.

 Reimbursement payments may be made for expenses incurred on the project up to 90% of the OWEB award.